stac47/stac-dot-files/README.md

 Method 2: cloning git projects then symlinks
 --------------------------------------------

+This method should be prefered under Linux/MacOS X.

 The previous method is less convenient if you want to propose a pull request on the two main projects.
 Updating them is also a bit rude.
 This method simple